aditya491929/FormEasy/README.md

 2. Form Builder with more features.
 3. Payment Gateway Integration.
 4. Data Analysis on form responses.
-5. Verification of Legitimate Orgamizations
+5. Verification of Legitimate Organizations

 ## References